PLEASE NOTE THAT PORTIONS OF THIS DOCUMENT REQUIRE AN UPDATE TO REFLECT THE ADVANCED PLANNING APPLICATION WHICH REPLACES THE LEGACY S&OP APPLICATION

 Why Sales and Operations Planning?

-Forecasting 2.0 is what we consider to be Sales and Operations Planning.
+Forecasting 2.0 is what we consider to be Sales and Operations Planning which is supported by the Advanced Planning application.
 It is about demand and supply alignment by taking the forecasting process back to sales, marketing, finance and operations for their collective input and adjustments.
 Edits to forecasts can be made at any level of the hierarchy (customer, item, product class) and the changes roll top down and bottom up.
 Pricing may be modified to change revenue projections.
-Promotions and one time events may be layered in via the 4-P Module and budgets may be loaded.
+Promotions and one time events may be layered in via Events.
 Most importantly actual to plan performance is tracked on an ongoing basis.

 Where the real value and performance is derived is via collaboration.
 This is because all parties are aligned using the same set of data.
 As a result, excuses begin to go away and accountability is driven.
 Studies have proven that high performing S&OP driven companies average 15% less inventory, 17% stronger perfect order fulfillment and 35% shorter cash-to-cash cycle times, while having the tenth of the stock-outs of their peers.

-Ultimately, the Sales and Operations Planning process facilitates Forecasting 3.0 which is the inclusion of point of sales data and other market related information.
-POS is also accommodated in the DemandCaster platform.
+Ultimately, the Sales and Operations Planning process facilitates Forecasting 3.0 which is the inclusion of other market related information supported by the Market Forecast Manager application.